kworam/ProcScript/README.md

 *	`PS.CONTINUE`
 	Skip to the next iteration of a loop Proc.

-*	*a Proc Instance*
+*	*Proc Instance*
-	Run *a Proc Instance* and pass its result object to the next block function.
+	Run *Proc Instance* and pass its parameter object to the next block function.

 *	`PS.WAIT_FOR_CALLBACK`
-	Adapter Procs return this value to tell ProcScript to wait for a callback from a blocking function.
+	Adapter Procs return this to tell ProcScript to wait for a callback from a blocking function.

 If a block function returns anything other than one of these values, ProcScript throws an error.